rajneesh069/DSA-CPP/README.md

 ## Dynamic Programming

-- Recursion &rarr; Memoization(for time complexity optimization) &rarr; Tabulation(for space complexity optimization of stack space) &rarr; Space Optimization to O(1)
+- Recursion &rarr; Memoization(for time complexity optimization) &rarr; Tabulation(for eliminating space complexity of the stack space) &rarr; Space Optimization to O(1)
-- Overlapping sub-problems: we store(`memoize`) the results of sub-problems in a map/table and then simply retrieve it.
+- Overlapping sub-problems: we store(`memoize`) the results of sub-problems in a map/table and then simply retrieve it, when they overlap.
+- Memoization: Top&rarr;Down &rarr; build from the top(required solution) to the base case
-- Tabulation: Bottom-up &rarr; build from base case till the required solution
+- Tabulation: Bottom&rarr;up &rarr; build from base case till the required solution
+- Space Optimization: Eliminating the `dp` array altogether and make it O(1).
+  - If there is (index-1) and (index-2) involved, we can always optimize the space.

 ### Fibonacci Numbers